 The selection of contributions builds on exhibitions that were developed and presented in 2019 as part of Encounters with Southeast Asian Modernism in Jakarta, Phnom Penh, Yangon, and Singapore.
 They include photographs, plans, texts, artistic interventions, and installations.

-In addition, a German-German perspective will be presented in Berlin as well as a look at Vietnam, a country that has a special relationship with Germany.
+In addition, a German-German perspective will be presented in Berlin as well as a look at Germany’s architectural export to Vietnam and other countries in the region.

-With curatorial contributions from: Pen Sereypagna and Vuth Lyno (Cambodia); Avianti Armand and Setiadi Sopandi with Rifandi S. Nugroho (Indonesia); Gudskul, ruangrupa and Grace Samboh (Indonesia); Pwint and Win Thant Win Shwin (Myanmar); Ho Puay-Peng with Ho Weng Hin, Nikhil Joshi, Eunice Seng, Jiat-Hwee Chang and Johannes Widodo (Singapore); Andreas Butter and Eduard Kögel.
+With curatorial contributions from: Pen Sereypagna and Vuth Lyno (Cambodia); Avianti Armand and Setiadi Sopandi with Rifandi S. Nugroho (Indonesia); Gudskul, ruangrupa and Grace Samboh (Indonesia); Pwint and Win Thant Win Shwin (Myanmar); Ho Puay-Peng with Ho Weng Hin, Nikhil Joshi, Eunice Seng, Jiat-Hwee Chang and Johannes Widodo (Singapore); Andreas Butter, Eduard Kögel, and more.

 18 March – 25 April 2021